stonerlab/Stoner-PythonCode/doc/UserGuide/plotfile.rst

    p=plot.PlotFile(d)

 The first line imports the :py:mod:`Stoner.Plot` module.
 Strictly, this is unnecessary as the Plot module's name-space is imported when the Stoner package as a whole is imported.
-The second line creates an instance of the :py:class:`PlotFile` class.
+The second line creates an instance of the :py:class:`PlotMixin` class.
 PlotFile inherits the constructor method of :[y:class:`Stoner.Core.DataFile` and so all the variations detailed above work with
 PlotFile.
 In particular, the form shown in the second line is a easy way to convert a DataFile instance to a PlotFile instance for plotting.